Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

   - nodejs
 ---

-When it comes to databases, we often think about a SQL database or NoSQL alternative, but have you consider Google Sheets?
+When it comes to databases, we often think about a SQL database or NoSQL alternative, but have you considered Google Sheets?

-Huh, wait what?
+Huh, wait, what?
 YES, Google Sheets can serve as a data store!

 So in this tutorial, we will make a `Node.js` script that can read data from a Google Sheet via their API.